sancieunice/AI-Dealer-Assistant/README.md

 ## Evaluation results (summary)

-We treat the assistant like a small product, not a demo script.
-There is a **20-case regression suite** covering happy paths, ambiguity, guardrails, hallucination traps, and multi-turn flows.

 | Metric | Score | What it means |
 |--------|-------|---------------|
 | **Cases passed** | **20/20** | Every scenario behaves as specified |